apollace/QueryLog/README.md

 QueryLog is a log parser designed to find what you are looking for.
 QueryLog is designed to search in your log folder open one file at a time following the alphabetical order.
 QueryLog can either find all rows inside your file that match with a specific set of words or use specific built-in functions set.
-Thanks to QueryLog built-in functions you can follow using:
+QueryLog has two kind of built-in functions:

   * Single-line functions;
   * Multi-line functions;